Nazulka/Poster-Panda/README.md

 * When users click on a product that they are interested in it opens in a new Product detail page.
 This page contains a image and product details and allows users to select product size and quantity before adding it to the bag.
 * Product reviews and ratings for the selected product are displayed on the bottom of the page to give users chance to learn other customers feedback.
 * Logged in users are able to leave their own ratings and reviews and unauthenticated users are encouraged to log in or register first to be able to do the same.
+* Users can click on _Add to Wishlist_ button to add the product to their wishlisted items.
+They will be redirected to the _My Wishlist_ Page.

+- [x] **My Wishlist Page**
+* The wishlisted items page can also be accessed through clicking on _My Wishlist_ button on the navbar on large screens and a _heart_ button on medium and small screens.
+* For each item on the list, users can view the product image, name, price and two buttons.
+The _View_ button takes them to the _Product Detail_ Page for this product for full details and the _Remove_ button to allow them to remove the item from their wishlist.

 - [x] **Profile Page**